 Fort Worth area Salvation Army assistance programs.

 Resources for low income, unemployed and working poor are available in Fort Worth Texas from the Salvation Army.
 Most of the assistance is offered from a Salvation Army program known as the Emergency Family Services.
+This is where free food is given from, financial aid for paying rent, holiday help and other supplies.
 The main programs are offered to people living in poverty and can help people make it through a crisis or deal with an unexpected financial hardship.

 If you are faced with eviction or utility disconnection, and meet eligibility requirements, then up to one month of rent/mortgage/energy bill payment assistance may be offered.
 This is really focused on preventing homelessness in Texas, Tarrant County and the Fort Worth region.